John Chapter 21

 5. So Jesus says to them: “Children, don’t you have any fish?”
 They answered Him: “No.”

-6. And He tells them: “Throw the net to the right side of the boat, and you will find fish.”
+6. And He told them: “Throw the net to the right side of the boat, and you will find fish.”
 So they threw it, and they were no longer able to drag it in from the plethora of fish.

 8. And the other disciples in the boat came dragging the net with the fish, for they weren’t far from the land, but about 200 cubits1“cubits”, the plural of “cubit”, which is about 18 inches, or about 46 centimeters.
 Thus, 200 cubits is about 300 feet. away.